eclipse-hono/hono/site/content/api/Credentials-API.md

 Protocol Adapters are responsible for authenticating devices when they connect.
 The Credentials API provides the [Get Credentials]({{< relref "#get-credentials" >}}) operation to support Protocol Adapters in doing so as illustrated below:

-The following sequence diagram illustrates the flow of messages involved in a *Protocol Adapter* authenticating a device that provides it's authentication data.
+The following sequence diagram illustrates the flow of messages involved in a *Protocol Adapter* authenticating a device.
-This is denoted as a (not directly existing) method call **authenticate** which is meant as a placeholder for the process of authentication.
-The details of providing the authentication data are protocol specific.
+This is shown for the *MQTT Protocol Adapter* as example how a device authenticates with a username and a hashed-password.
+The mechanism can be transfered to other protocols in a similar manner.

 ![Protocol Adapter authenticating Devices message flow](../protocolAdapterDeviceAuthentication_Success.png)